 On this roof we installed the 30 lb. felt first, tin-capped it to Code and then put down the VersaShield fire barrier.
-VersaShield only needs to be nailed enough to keep it from blowing away till the metal roof is installed, after which time it will be secure by thousands of screws attaching the roof panels.
-No Tarco PS200 here which is a major upgrade and expensive.
-A metal roof keeps the rain out and the 30 lb. felt is there as a vapor barrier.
+VersaShield only needs to be nailed enough to keep it from blowing away till the metal roof is installed.
+Later it will be secured by thousands of screws attaching the roof panels.
+No Tarco PS200 here, which is a major upgrade and expensive.
+Metal roofs keep the rain out and the 30 lb. felt is a vapor barrier.
 Versashield is also water-tight so the deck is protected from any humidity or condensation that might occur.

 Inspection time again after which we installed this 1600’sq metal roof, also an Englert 1101, in a few days.
-As you can see both homes wound up with the same metal roofs but everything else about the jobs was different – no sweat!
+Both homes wound up with the same metal roofs but everything else about the jobs was different.
+No sweat!